 - After that, click OK and then Publish.

-Remarketing audiences can be included into your Google Ads campaigns in two methods.
-Cookies are used in both classic Display remarketing and RLSA advertising to track people who have visited the advertiser’s website before and add them to remarketing campaigns lists.
+Remarketing audiences can be included in your Google Ads campaigns in two methods.
+Cookies are used in both classic Display remarketing and RLSA advertising to track people who have visited the advertiser’s website before and add them to Google remarketing campaigns lists.